Geodels/gospl/docs/inputfile.rst

   It is worth noting that the coefficient *m* and *n* are fixed in this version of *gospl* and take the value of *0.5* & *1* respectively.

 b. :yaml:`Ff` is the fraction of fine sediment which are eroded and will never be deposited either due to resuspension or dissolution.
-c. :yaml:`wght` corresponds to the percentage of upstream sediment flux that will be deposited on each cell.

 :yaml:`diffusion` key